PostHog/posthog.com/contents/blog/persons-on-events.md

 - **You can create insights based on person properties at the time of an event.** This wasn’t previously feasible and was often requested.
 Now, with this change, it's possible!

 - **Self-hosting users will see a storage increase**.
 This is due to extra information being stored in your self-hosted ClickHouse.
-We expect users to see their storage requirement increase by approximately XX.
+It's difficult to give an estimate on this as the impact will vary a lot depending on configuration and usage per organization.

 Self-hosting users will need to [update to the latest version of PostHog](/docs/runbook/upgrading-posthog), while the change will be automatically rolled out for users on PostHog Cloud.